-The Study of Domestic Capacity to Provide Medical Care for Vulnerable Refugees provides policy recommendations based on an assessment of refugees’ medical needs, services provided, and cost of care during the initial 90-day Reception and Placement period.
+The Study of Domestic Capacity to Provide Medical Care for Vulnerable Refugees, funded by the Bureau of Population, Refugee, and Migration, provides policy recommendations based on an assessment of refugees’ medical needs, services provided, and cost of care during the initial 90-day Reception and Placement period.
 This multi-disciplinary study assesses the capability, impact, and service models implemented in resettlement communities to resettle medically vulnerable refugees during the 30 to 90 days after arrival in the U.S.

 Partner agencies' participation

 The research was implemented at five resettlement sites:

 - International Institute of New England, Boston, MA

 - International Institute of Minnesota, Saint Paul, MN